DFE-Digital/bat-design-history/app/posts/how-to/2025-06-30-how-to-use-nunjucks-macros-in-your-design-history-posts.md

 {% from "email/macro.njk" import appEmail %}
 {{ appEmail({
-subject: "An important email",
+subject: "Wimbledon Championships schedule",
 content: "
 Dear ((firstname))

-Something important the person needs to know.
+The schedule for this year’s Wimbledon Championships is now available.

+You can view the full order of play and match times on the Wimbledon website.

+((link))

+Information will be updated daily throughout the tournament.

 # Get help

-If you need help, contact us at <becomingateacher@digital.education.gov.uk>.
+If you need help, contact us at <help@example.com>.
 "
 }) }}
 ```